Patients are rare birds of a feather

 The young kākāpō was not listening to instructions and was climbing over things, trying to get back to her friend.

-So Argilla put her her to the other bird's cage.
+So Argilla put her into the other bird's cage.

 "She calmed down a lot after that."